On Bullshit

-On Bullshit is a 1986 essay and 2005 book by the American philosopher Harry G. Frankfurt which presents a theory of bullshit that defines the concept and analyzes the applications of bullshit in the context of communication.
+On Bullshit is a 1986 essay, published as a book in 2005, by the American philosopher Harry G. Frankfurt which presents a theory of bullshit that defines the concept and analyzes the applications of bullshit in the context of communication.
 Frankfurt determines that bullshit is speech intended to persuade without regard for truth.
 The liar cares about the truth and attempts to hide it; the bullshitter doesn't care whether what they say is true or false.
 Frankfurt's philosophical analysis of bullshit has been analyzed, criticized and adopted by academics since its publication.